Provable Offline Preference-Based Reinforcement Learning: Related Work

 \paragraph{Offline RL.} In offline RL, one of the most critical challenges is addressing the issue of insufficient coverage in the offline data.
 It is well-known that naive methods are unable to learn the optimal policy in such scenarios \citep{rashidinejad2021bridging}.
 To tackle this problem, numerous algorithms have been proposed with theoretical guarantees \citep{liu2020provably, kumar20conservative, jin2021pessimism, rashidinejad2021bridging, uehara2021pessimistic,li2022settling,shi2022pessimistic,jin2020pessimism,xie2021bellman,zhan2022offline}.
 The most relevant work is \cite{uehara2021pessimistic}, which focuses on offline model-based RL with general function approximation.
-However, their methods cannot be directly applied to RLHF since per-step rewards are not observable in our setting.
+However, their methods cannot be directly applied to PbRL since per-step rewards are not observable in our setting.
 Furthermore, even in the standard RL setting, the construction of confidence intervals differs between our approach and theirs.
-Another related paper is \citet{cheng2022adversarially}, which also considers pessimistic model-based offline RL. \citet{cheng2022adversarially} differs from \cite{uehara2021pessimistic} by incorporating a term related to a reference policy into the objective function to ensure that the learned policy can at least outperform the reference policy.
-We also introduce a reference policy in our algorithms, however, our motivations for such reference policies is more than just being able to compete against the reference policy.
+Another related paper is \citet{cheng2022adversarially}, which considers the general offline pessimistic RL framework in the standard setting and also subtracts a reference term in their algorithm, similar to ours.
+However, our motivations for such reference terms are quite different from theirs.
 Additional detailed comparisons are given in Section~\ref{sec:alg} and Remark~\ref{rem:diff}.